Reflecting Society Values

 Children are the greatest assets of every human society and the future of a nation.
 Other than sharing the universal principle of love and care for children, every society has its peculiar set of circumstances and values to raise and teach their children.
 This depends largely on their culture, traditions, religion, social values and a score of other considerations.
 Pakistani society is no different.

 Ours is a nation of 220 million people and has a very diverse cultural heritage.
 With an over 98% Muslim population (converted from Hinduism centuries ago), Pakistan has cultural borrowings from a variety of sources and some with strong religious influence.
 The society is held tight with strong family bonding and social affiliations.
 Divorce and single parenting are phenomenons here.
 Male children are generally preferred over female, although this is not true among the more educated members of the society.
 The literacy rate is not very high and social rights awareness and implementation are poor.
 All of this forms part of the cultural backdrop in which a Pakistani child is raised and taught.
+If you are interested in researching literacy rates around the globe then you will find the resources at upskilled.edu.au to be extremely useful.

 The Basics Of Raising Children